enivek/programmingexercises/003-Conditionals.md

  *  - "Scalene" if the triangle is scalene,
  *  - "Isoceles" if the triangle is isoceles
  *  - "Equilateral" if the triangle is an equilateral triangle
- *  - "Right" if the triangle is a right triangle
- *  - "Other" if the triangle is some
- * other kind of triangle.
+ *  - "Other" if the triangle is some other kind of triangle.
  *  - "Not a triangle" if the sides given is not a
  * triangle.
  */